Michael Whelan (poet)

+Michael Whelan (also known as The Poet of Renous) was a Canadian poet.
+He is best known for his poetry celebrating Miramichi, including the famous Dungarvon Whooper.

-Michael Whelan, "the Poet of Renous", was born in 1858 in Renous, New Brunswick.
+Whelan was born in 1858 in Renous, New Brunswick.
 He worked as a school teacher, and as a book-keeper for a local mill.
 He is, however, best known for his poetry celebrating the Miramichi, including the famous Dungarvon Whooper.
 He died at Chatham, New Brunswick (now Miramichi, New Brunswick) in 1937.